-• Non-resident students are obligated to follow the college code at any time they are on the Florida College campus; while dating a resident student; while socializing with resident students on or off campus, or while participating in any school outing.
-Non-resident students who aid and abet resident students in the violation of any portion of the college code will be subject to the consequences of the violation.

-- Non-resident students may only visit residence hall rooms when the occupants are present and with the permission of the residence hall supervisor.
-These visits are always at the discretion of the Dean of Students or residence hall supervisor. - If a non-resident (commuter) student's personal conduct violates the college code, the student may be given the choice of moving on campus or withdrawing from college.
-In those cases, the Rules, Welfare and Discipline committee may apply curfew and sign-out restrictions on that student at their discretion.
+- Non-resident students are obligated to follow the college code at any time they are on the Florida College campus; while dating a resident student; while socializing with resident students on or off campus, or while participating in any school outing.
+Non-resident students who aid and abet resident students in the violation of any portion of the college code will be subject to the consequences of the violation. - Non-resident students may only visit residence hall rooms when the occupants are present and with the permission of the residence hall supervisor.
+These visits are always at the discretion of the Dean of Students or residence hall supervisor.